GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-25-09-boot-patch.md

 - [OpenApiConfiguration.java](https://github.com/GaetanoPiazzolla/spring-boot-patch/blob/master/src/main/java/gae/piaz/jsonpatch/config/OpenApiConfiguration.java): A configuration class that generates OpenAPI documentation with the allowed paths specified in the JSON Patch operation.

 ## How to apply JSON Patch to ANY JPA entity
-1) You need to define Bean(s) with all the fields that you want to update in the entity, e.g:
+First of all you need to define Bean(s) with all the fields that you want to update in the entity.
 See [faq](#not-so-frequently-asked-questions-nsfaq) for the reasons we need to use Beans instead of applying the patch directly to the entity.
+(In future releases those beans could be auto-generated... stay tuned.)

 ```java
 @Builder